Kelloggsville Chr. K-9

 Graduated from CMU with a Middle Level Ed.
 Masters in 2002.

 Taught 2 years of 5th grade Bible and Geography at Eastern Christian School in New Jersey, Taught in a self contained 6th grade classroom in McBain, MI for 5 years.
 Have taught 6th grade at DCS for the past 19 years.
-Have coached boys and girls basketball in the past and also track at the MS level for 20 of my 26 years of teaching.
+Have coached boys and girls basketball in the past and also track at the MS level for 20 years of my teaching.

 Coached HS track in McBain for two years.
-I have also helped lead the Friday Morning prayer group (FM) here at for the last 17 years.
+I have also helped lead the Friday Morning prayer group (FM) here since 2002.

 I have been married since May of 1992 to Brenda.
 My daughter Megan will be completing coursework at Calvin University this fall, while preparing to look for her first full time teaching job.
 My daughter Erin works as a Foster Care Case Aide at DA Blodgett St. Johns, and my son David, is an apprentice at Legacy Precision Molds.
-This is my 27th year of teaching, 20th at Dutton.
+I have been teaching since 1993 and began at Dutton in 1999.